devfile/devfile-web/libs/docs/src/docs/2.2.1-alpha/innerloop-vs-outerloop.md

 Odo covers the features supported by the devfile 2.2.0 spec with minor requirements for version 3:
 1. In order to debug your project it is required to define a debug port: [https://odo.dev/docs/user-guides/v3-migration-guide#changes-to-the-way-component-debugging-works](https://odo.dev/docs/user-guides/v3-migration-guide#changes-to-the-way-component-debugging-works)
-2. By default, odo v3 sets up an underlying persistent volumes rather than setting up ephemeral volumes, this can toggled back: [https://odo.dev/docs/user-guides/v3-migration-guide#ephemeral-storage](https://odo.dev/docs/user-guides/v3-migration-guide#ephemeral-storage)
+2. By default, odo v3 sets up an underlying persistent volumes rather than setting up ephemeral volumes, this can be toggled back: [https://odo.dev/docs/user-guides/v3-migration-guide#ephemeral-storage](https://odo.dev/docs/user-guides/v3-migration-guide#ephemeral-storage)

 More information on how `odo` treats lifecycle events can be found on the [odo v2](https://odo.dev/docs/2.5.0/tutorials/using-devfile-lifecycle-events) page or on the [odo v3](https://odo.dev/docs/user-guides/advanced/using-devfile-lifecycle-events) page.